 Now we begin in earnest.
 This means making blankets for friends.
 And this also means continuing to make patterns.
 (I have since learned that these are called Charts.)

-This is what is left of my original p
+This is what is left of my original pattern book:

 The book has been through a lot since I began using it over thirty years ago.
 Nowadays I create patterns and graphs on the computer.